Alabama offers reward for missing stepdaughter of UFC star

 Harris and other relatives have issued pleas for information about her whereabouts.
 Capt.
 Lorenza Dorsey, an Auburn police spokesman, said investigators weren’t eliminating any possibilities in the search for Blanchard.

-“We’re hopeful, but we’re extremely concerned because of the amount of time that’s now passed,” said Dorsey.
+“We’re hopeful, but we’re extremely concerned because of the amount of time that’s now passed,” Dorsey said.

 Sign up for Daily Newsletters